alisw/alisw.github.io/infrastructure-pr-testing.markdown

     build_<Package>_<alibuild-default>

-## Deploying a PR checker
+## Updating a PR checker
 {:deploy-checker}

-Deploying the builders is done via the Apache Aurora instance.
-You can find instructions on how to set it up [here](infrastructure-apache).
+Sometimes you need to modify running checkers, e.g. to spawn more instances or to change their configuration.
+This is in general done by modifying the configuration in `aurora/continuous-integration.aurora`, and the issuing the `aurora update` command.

 Because of the way the system is partitioned, we can ensure fully covered scale up / scale down operations in the following way.
 Say that we want to go from 4 workers to 8, one can start the new 4 workers by